Become a Counselor in Connecticut

 As in many other states, counselors in Connecticut are known as Licensed Professional Counselors (LPCs).
 Connecticut’s largest professional association for LPCs is the Connecticut Counseling Association, which traces its roots back to the first Guidance Conference in Connecticut in 1927.

 LPC licensure in Connecticut is handled by the state Department of Public Health.
-Licensure details, including requirements for education, supervision, examination, and renewal, are examined further below, along with salary information from the U.S. Bureau of Labor Statistics as well as public and private scholarships available to aspiring LPCs in the state.
+Licensure details, including requirements for education, supervision, examination, and renewal, are examined further below, along with salary information from the U.S. Bureau of Labor Statistics as well as scholarships available to aspiring LPCs in the state.

 LPC licensure in Connecticut requires the completion of a master’s or doctoral degree in counseling or a similar subject, such as social work, marriage and family therapy, or psychology.
 This program must be offered by a regionally accredited institution of higher education.